Schools and children

 - If you received an iPad from DOE, setup instructions are available at schools.nyc.gov/learn-at-home/ipad-distribution/getting-started-with-your-ipad.
 If you need help, contact Apple Support at support.apple.com or call 1-800-800-2775.
 If you have issues connecting the device to T-Mobile internet, visit t-mobile.com/support or call 1-800-375-1126.

 - If you already HAVE a device and need technical support, call 718-935-5100.

 Remote learning resources and updates from NYC DOE: schools.nyc.gov

-The Department of Education has set up parentcoordinatornyc.connectwithkids.com as a resource for Parent Coordinators.
+The Department of Education is setting up parentcoordinatornyc.connectwithkids.com as a resource for Parent Coordinators.
 Please send them your feedback on any additional information/resources that should be added.